 PLAYER VERSUS PLAYER

 Players are divided into two teams; zombies and humans.
 During the start of each round, a few individuals are randomly infected after a 30-seconds countdown.
-On every round, humans have to survive the outbreak for a period of time, while the zombies try to infect all survivors.
+From thereon, humans have to survive the outbreak for a period of time while the zombies try to infect all of them.

-A defence mode, humans have to make use of props in order to build a line of defence against zombies.
+The game begins with a 90-seconds countdown for humans to make use of props in order to build a line of defence against zombies.
 Players carry props by pressing on the "E" key and using the pipe wrench provided to solidify the objects.

 The zombies meanwhile have to infect the humans by destroying the barricades built from the props.

 Bearing resemblance to Zombie Mode, random players are be chosen to be the pigs at the beginning of each round.
 Pigs have to "tag" all remaining humans by transforming them into pigs.
 In contrast, the humans must survive the round in order to win.